nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 You need to verify that you undertand the author's propostion.
 A couple of ways to do so:

 1. State the proposition(s) in a sentence in your own words.
 If you cannot get away from using his words, then you know his words, but not his mind.
 He was trying to communicate knowledge, and all you received was words.
 2. Can you point to some experience you have had that the proposition describes or to which the proposition is in any way relevant?
 Can you exemplify the general truth that has been enunciated by referring to a particular instance of it?
 To imagine a possible case is often as good as citing an actual one.
 If you cannot you should suspect that you do not know what is being said.
 Propositions do not exist in a vacuum.
 They refer to the world in which we live.
-Unless you can show some acquaintance with actual or possible facts to which the proposition refers or is relevant somehow, you are playing with words, not dealing with thought and knowledge.
+Unless you can show some acquaintance with actual or possible facts to which the propositio refers or is relevant somehow, you are playing with words, not dealing with thought and knowledge.

-## Arguments
-_Go back to pages 113-115 and capture highlights from there_

-(Note: when doing syntopical notes, go back to page 125 for a relevant highlight.)
+### Finding or Constructing Arguments

+If the book contains arguments, you must know what they are, and be able to put them into a nutshell.
+Any good argument can be put into a nutshell.

+Find if you can the paragraphs in a book that state its important arguments; but if the arguments are not thus expressed, your task is to construct them, by taking a sentence from this paragraph, and one from that, until you have gathered together the sequence of sentences that state the propositions that compose the argument. _See Note taking section for how to note sentences of an argument that don't happen to follow one another._

+This logical unit is not uniquely related to any recognizable unit of writing, as terms are related to words and phrases, and propositions to sentences.
+An argument may be expressed in a single complicated sentence.
+Or it may be expressed in a number of sentences that are only part of one paragraph.
+Sometimes an argument may coincide with a paragraph, but it may also happen that an argument runs through several or many paragraphs.

+Every line of argument, in other words, must start somewhere.
+Basically, there are two ways or places in which it can start: with assumptions agreed on between writer and reader, or with what are called self-evident propositions, which neither the writer nor reader can deny.
+In the first case, the assumptions can be anything, so long as agreement exists.
+In the second case, examples like "The whole is greater than its parts".

+There are many paragraphs in any book that do not express an argument at all—perhaps not even part of one.
+It hardly needs to be said that they should be read rather quickly.

+Helpful things to keep in mind for this rule:

+1. Remember that every argument must involve a number of statements.
+Of these, some give the reasons why you should accept a conclusion the author is proposing.
+If you find the conclusion first, then look for the reasons.
+If you find the reasons first, see where they lead.
+2. In the second place, discriminate between the kind of argument that points to one or more particular facts as evidence for some generalization and the kind that offers a series of general statements to prove some further generalizations.
+The former kind of reasoning is usually referred to as inductive, the latter as deductive; but the names are not what is important.
+What is important is the ability to discriminate between the two. [^9]
+3. Observe what things the author says he must assume, what he says can be proved or otherwise evidenced, and what need not be proved because it is self-evident.

+[^9]: Deductive reasoning moves from general principles to specific conclusions.
+It starts with a general rule and applies it to a specific case to reach a logically certain conclusion (assuming the premises are true): General rule: All mammals give birth to live young -> Specific case: Dogs are mammals -> Conclusion: Therefore, dogs give birth to live young.
+Inductive reasoning works in the opposite direction - it moves from specific observations to general conclusions.
+It uses patterns in specific cases to form broader generalizations, though these conclusions are probable rather than certain: Observation 1: My dog Spot wags his tail when he's happy -> Observation 2: My neighbor's dog Rex wags his tail when he's happy -> Observation 3: The dogs at the park wag their tails when they're happy -> General conclusion: Dogs probably wag their tails when they're happy.
+Key distinction: Deductive reasoning, if valid and based on true premises, leads to conclusions that must be true.
+Inductive reasoning leads to conclusions that are probably true but could potentially be false even if all the observations are accurate.

+### Determine Solved & Unsolved Questions

+Find out what the author’s solutions are.
+When you have applied this rule, and the three that precede it in interpretive reading, you can feel reasonably sure that you have managed to understand the book.
+This rule, #8, ties together the first stage of analytical reading (outlining the structure) and the second stage (interpreting the contents).

+In Rule 4, we stated the questions and problems the author has attempted to answer and solve.
+Here, in rule 8 we're concerned with which of them did he succeed in solving?
+In the course of solving these, did he raise any new ones?
+Of the problems that he failed to solve, old or new, which did the author himself know he had failed on?

+_Note, I'm getting this sense that in growing and reaching the author's level, we might have answered things.
+Maybe learned more, but not reached any type of closure in regards to the problem and if we do, we might have opened up a whole slew of other problems._

+Update the question and problems in Rule 4 with your findings.

+The two processes in Stage I and Stage II that we have done thus far, outlining and interpretation, meet at the level of propositions and arguments.
+You work down to propositions and arguments by dividing the book into its parts.
+You work up to arguments by seeing how they are composed of propositions and ultimately of terms.
+When you have completed the two processes, you can really say that you know the contents of a book.

+_INSERT DRAWING HERE_

 # Note Taking

+_All that follows are suggestions._

-Using Kindle Oasis, we can adapt author's suggestion of taking notes.
+* Using Kindle Oasis, we can adapt author's suggestion of taking notes.
+* When you want to read a book again, it's preferable to save all previous notes, delete them and start taking notes over again.
+Otherwise, former notes will be in your way and distraction from your next reading.

 ## Inspectional/Structural

-For this reading take non-canvas notes.
-This will allow you to distingquish between structural notes and conceptual notes.
+Take notes that help answer the first 3 questions in Analytical Stage I.

 #### Analytical/Conceptual